mintme-com/miner/BUILDING.md

 # Building webchain-miner

-webchain-miner does not build on GCC 4.8, which means Debian 10 Buster and possibly CentOS 7.

 webchain-miner does not support HTTP, so remember to pass `-DWITH_HTTPD=OFF` to `cmake`, otherwise it won't build!

+Also, it requires a fairly modern distribution.
+If a distro release is specified below, that means it's confirmed to not build on the previous version.

 ## Install dependencies:

-### Ubuntu / Debian 11 Bullseye:
+### Ubuntu (see #34) / Debian 11 Bullseye:
 ```
 sudo apt-get install git build-essential cmake libuv1-dev libssl-dev libhwloc-dev
 ```